shubhamkumartyagi/unit-testing/README.md

 - delete an employee DELETE
 - update an employee PUT

-There have been unit tests already written for 'GET' and 'POSTS' operations but not for 'DELETE' and 'PUT'.
+There have been unit tests already written for 'GET' and 'POST' operations but not for 'DELETE' and 'PUT'.

 ## Requirements for development: